|

 Shin splints may be caused by:

-- An inexperienced runner just beginning to run (too much too fast).
+• An inexperienced runner just beginning to run (too much too fast).

-- Running on side slopes (ie. banked tracks).
+• Running on side slopes (ie. banked tracks).

-- Tight Calf Muscles, exerting extra force on shin muscles.
+• Tight Calf Muscles, exerting extra force on shin muscles.

-- A sudden change from soft to hard running surfaces.
+• A sudden change from soft to hard running surfaces.

-- Poor or worn out footwear.
+• Poor or worn out footwear.

-- Excessive uphill running.
+• Excessive uphill running.

-- Poor running mechanics.
-This could include: heavy forward lean, excessive weight on the ball of the foot, running with toes pointed outward, landing too far back on the heels causing the foot to flap down, and overpronation.
+• Poor running mechanics.
+This could include: heavy forward lean, excessive weight on the ball of the foot, running with toes pointed outward, landing too far back on the heels causing the foot to flap down, and over-pronation.
 Of all of the possible causes, pronation (foot roll) is the most likely to be overlooked.

 Anterolateral Shin Splints

 Anterolateral shin splints affect muscles in the front and outside parts of the shin, and is the result of a natural imbalance in the size of opposing muscles.
 Shin muscles pull the foot up, whereas the large and powerful calf muscle pulls the foot down every time the heel strikes the ground when running.
 These calf muscles can exert a lot of force, enough force that can actually injure the shin muscles.
 Anterolateral shin splints will cause pain in the front and outside of the shin.
 Initial pain is felt when the heel strikes the ground though eventually the pain just stays constant.
-To allow this type of shin splint to heal, the person must stop running and do other kinds of exercise recommended by their doctor or physical therapist.
-Such exercises usually involve stretching the calf muscle, as tight calf muscles put a lot of pressure on the shin muscle and tendons.
-A constant regimen of ultrasound is commonly recommended to help massage the affected muscles and tendons, allowing them to heal more quickly and reduce inflammation and pain in the area.
-Treatment of the calf muscle with ultrasound will also help increase the flexibility of this muscle, thus indirectly reducing the average level of strain on the shin muscle and tendon group.

 Posteromedial shin splints